MikeiLL/mz-mindbody-api/readme.txt

 == Changelog ==

+= 2.4.3 =
+Disable signup button on class schedule when after start time.

 = 2.4.2 =
 Fix break with events listing that occurred in last release.
 Fix break in signup links also from recent updates.